-And until 3 days ago, I have gone directly to that same exact spot 3 times a week for 6 months.
+And until three days ago, I have gone directly to that same exact spot 3 times a week for years.

 I’m serious.
 I have not changed up a thing because that convenient corner was comfortable, protected, and I knew what I would see and experience.